OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2023-01-01
-modDate: 2024-01-09
+modDate: 2024-09-24
 title: Dynamic Worker pools
 description: Dynamic Worker pools are used in our cloud product to dynamically create and assign workers to running tasks.
 This page describes how dynamic worker pools work.
 navOrder: 50
 ---

-Dynamic Worker Pools provide a quick and easy way to use [workers](/docs/infrastructure/workers) for your deployments.
+Dynamic Worker pools provide a quick and easy way to use [workers](/docs/infrastructure/workers) for your deployments.
 They are a special type of [worker pool](/docs/infrastructure/workers/worker-pools) available on [Octopus Cloud](/docs/octopus-cloud).

 Dynamic workers are isolated virtual machines, created on-demand to run your deployments and runbook steps.
 They run on Azure and are created and managed by Octopus Cloud, which means you don't need to configure or maintain additional infrastructure.